grails/grails-spring-security-core/ISSUE_TEMPLATE.md

 ### Example Application

-- TODO: link to github repository with example that reproduces the issue
+- TODO: link to Github repository with example that reproduces the issue